 The ones who are qualified to obtain Payment Bank License in India are as follows:

-The details to be furnished with the Reserve Bank of India are as follows:
+The details to be furnished with the Reserve Bank of India for acquiring a payment bank license are mentioned below-

-The details required from the Individual Partner are as follows:
+The details required from the Individual Partner to get a payment bank license are as follows:

 The details required from the Entity Promoting the Bank are as follows: